 - Must be served directly by a safe route of exit,

-- Minimum size = 900mm x 1400mm – sufficient space for wheelchair to manoeuvre,
+- Minimum size = 900mm x 1400mm – sufficient space for a wheelchair to manoeuvre,

 - Minimum of thirty minutes fire-resisting separation,